NicoleAsqui/Challenge_QA/README.md

 # Serenity BDD Challenge QA

-This project was developed on a Mac but can be run on any device that contains it:
+This project was developed on a MacOs:

 - JDK version 11.0
 - Serenity 3.5